-- If you are responsible for office keys, don't leave them on your desk or in the top drawer where they could be taken or copied easily.
+- Those responsible for office keys should not leave them unattended, in plain sight on a desk, or in a top drawer where they could be taken or copied easily.

 - Give keys only to those who have a legitimate need and make sure they are returned.